 - demonstrating professional status

 A member’s PPD record will also be taken into account when applying for a higher grade of membership.

 Most IST members continue their professional development through study, training, attending externally-provided courses, symposia, seminars, workshops and conferences.
 They may also write and/or read technical papers and deliver projects, specialised training, etc. These activities are, in many cases, supplemented by flexible learning and in-house training.
 Members also achieve personal development in other areas of their lives, e.g. learning a foreign language, voluntary work with young people, etc.

 Events and activities that lead to PPD will be awarded points based on duration of the event/activity and its value to the individual.
-Members who participate in the PPD scheme will be expected to acquire a minimum of 15 PPD points per year.
+Members who participate in the PPD scheme will be expected to acquire a minimum of 15 PPD points per 2-year cycle.
 The aim of the IST’s scheme is to recognise formally and record the development that members achieve by the issue of PPD Certificates.